 I know what you’re thinking.
 Why would you ask a twenty-something for advice?
 Good question.
-Well I’m sure you’d trust an older, wiser, 75-year-old woman: my grandma.
+Well, I’m sure you’d trust an older, wiser, 75-year-old woman: my grandma.
 And she always says, “Ask Amanda.”
 (That’s me.)
 So maybe you should.

 I’m not exactly who you’d expect to turn to, considering I am the youngest in my family, but never underestimate the youngest.
 They’re always watching…

-Observing my older siblings, cousins, and even parents (sorry Mom & Dad) make decisions everyday was like watching a lot of Reality TV – not because their behavior was so over-dramatic or ridiculous, but because I watched others’ lives play out before mine even really began.
+Observing my older siblings, cousins, and even parents (sorry Mom & Dad) make decisions every day was like watching a lot of Reality TV – not because their behavior was over-dramatic or ridiculous, but because I watched others’ lives play out before mine even really began.
 I watched my brother bravely enter high school, and my sister have her fun with boys & beer.
 I watched my mom start her own business and my dad grow into a CEO.
 I watched my siblings move away to college.
 And I watched as my parents’ marriage came to an end.

 As I said, a lot was happening to everyone around me before my life even began.
 I took in how they made decisions and saw it as an opportunity for me to “pick and choose” what decisions I would later make (or not make).
-I guess learning from others successes and mistakes made me into a reliable source for my family and friends – which is why my grandma has always said “Ask Amanda”.
+I guess learning from others successes and mistakes made me into a reliable source for my family and friends – which is why my grandma has always said: “Ask Amanda”.

-So now I’m 24 and I seem to be the one everyone keeps turning to for advice.
+So now I’m 28 and I seem to be the one everyone keeps turning to for advice.
 I certainly don’t have all the answers, but the lessons I’ve learned (from others’ experiences as well as my own) seem to have taught me well.
 So ask away, my friends.
 I may be young, but I am also wise – according to grandma – and she’s pretty damn smart.